carpentries/docs.carpentries.org/source/handbooks/instructors.md

 -   If you anticipate issues (or want to be extra prepared), have some of the emergency options listed below ready to go.
--   If you are teaching for an organisation where participants are bringing work laptops where they do not have administrative access (common in government organisations) -- ask about it.
+-   If you are teaching for an organisation where participants are bringing work laptops and they do not have administrative access (common in government organisations) -- ask about it.
 Try to plan ahead either with their central IT organisation or with the "emergency exits" listed below.
 -   Will you have decent Wi-Fi?
-A bunch of people installing software at once can kill a poor internet connection.
+Many people installing software at once can hinder a poor internet connection.
 If this is the case, prep a few flash drives with the relevant installers.
 -   Attend a [Community Discussion](https://pad.carpentries.org/community-discussions),